noureddin/gdrive-dl/README.md

                          as a place to download in, instead of the current directory.
   -wo, --wget-option=OPT  if you want to provide specific wget options.
+  -o,  --overwrite       if a Drive file is updated, overwrite the local
+                         one with the new copy
+  -t,  --trash           trash the no-longer-online files and folders

 Output Options:
   -q,  --quiet           suppress all normal output.